 Best Places and Apps to Sell Clothes Online

-When it comes to selling clothes online, you need to take into consideration the shipping costs into your selling price.
+When it comes to selling clothes online, you need to take into consideration the shipping costs in your selling price.
 If you forget about this, you will effectively be making less money.
 The good news is that some services offer free shipping, so you should consider using these apps and services first.

 ThredUp is an easy way to sell the clothes you no longer wear.
-Just order a clean out kit from the company, fill it up with all the items you want to get rid of, and then send it off.
+Just order a clean-out kit from the company, fill it up with all the items you want to get rid of, and then send it off.